ddev/ddev/docs/content/users/topics/hosting.md

 * Depending on how you’re using this, you may want to set up automated database and file backups—ideally off-site—like you would on any production system.
 Many CMSes have modules/plugins to allow this, and you can use `ddev export-db` or `ddev snapshot` as you see fit and do the backup on the host.
 * You may want to allow your host system to send email.
 On Debian/Ubuntu `sudo apt-get install postfix`.
 Typically you’ll need to set up reverse DNS for your system, and perhaps SPF and/or DKIM records to for more reliable delivery to other mail systems.
 * You may want to generally tailor your PHP settings for hosting rather than local development.
-Error-reporting defaults in `php.ini`, for example, may be too verbose and expose to much information publicly.
+Error-reporting defaults in `php.ini`, for example, may be too verbose and expose too much information publicly.
 You may want something less:

     ```ini
     ; Error handling and logging ;